JessSumner/JessSumner.github.io/_posts/2016-02-04-utilizing-enumerable-and-delegate.markdown

 However this isn't enough, you also have to def each.
 Up until receiving the error in Step 3 I had taken `each` for granted.
 My first thought was "How do you define each?".
 After some reading and thinking each simply returns each value in a collection.
 In my example the collections I am interested in are the contents of the folders I am passing in.

 This was an incredibly frustrating realisation for me.
-In my mind defining each would require me writing out all the file names which is precisily what I was avoiding by writing the methods in NewsletterFinder.
+In my mind defining each would require me writing out all the file names which is precisily what I was avoiding by writing the logic in NewsletterFinder.

 {% highlight ruby %}
   def each